-(5) Basic acquisition policies.
+- (5) Basic acquisition policies. - a.

-- a.
 Expeditious acquisition.
 The Contractor shall make every reasonable effort to acquire the real property expeditiously by negotiation. - b.
 Notice to owner.
 As soon as feasible, the Contractor shall notify the owner in writing of the Contractor's interest in acquiring the real property and will notify the owner of the following. - i.
 The Contractor will not acquire the property if negotiations fail to result in an amicable agreement, and the owner is so informed in writing. - ii.
 The Contractor will inform the owner in writing of what it believes to be the just compensation for the property based on an appraisal of the property at which time the owner was invited to accompany the appraiser during the appraiser's inspection. - iii.
-Clearly advise the owner that it is unable to acquire the property if negotiations fail to result in an agreement, as the Contractor does not have authority to acquire property by eminent domain.

-(6) Relocation notices.
+Clearly advise the owner that it is unable to acquire the property if negotiations fail to result in an agreement, as the Contractor does not have authority to acquire property by eminent domain. - (6) Relocation notices. - a.

-- a.
 General information notice.
-As soon as feasible, a person scheduled to be displaced shall be furnished with a general written description of the displacing Contractor's relocation program which does at least the following: - i.
-Informs the person that they may be displaced for the project and generally describes the relocation payment(s) for which the person may be eligible, the basic conditions of eligibility, and the procedures for obtaining the payment(s); - Informs the displaced person that they will be given reasonable relocation advisory services, including referrals to replacement properties, help in filing payment claims, and other necessary assistance to help the displaced person successfully relocate; - iii.
-Informs the displaced person that they will not be required to move without at least 90 days advance written notice and informs any person to be displaced from a dwelling that they cannot be required to move permanently unless at least one comparable replacement dwelling has been made available; - iv.
-Informs the displaced person that any person who is an alien not lawfully present in the United States is ineligible for relocation advisory services and relocation payments, unless such ineligibility would result in exceptional and extremely unusual hardship to a qualifying spouse, parent, or child, as defined by relocation; - v.
-Describes the displaced person's right to appeal the Contractor's determination as to a person's application for assistance for which a person may be eligible under this part.

-(7) Manner of notices.
+As soon as feasible, a person scheduled to be displaced or who mat be required to move temporarily shall be furnished with a general written description of the displacing Contractor's relocation program which does at least the following:

+- i.
+Informs the person that they may be displaced (or, if appropriate, required to move temporarily from their unit) for the project and generally describes the relocation payment(s) for which the person may be eligible, the basic conditions of eligibility, and the procedures for obtaining the payment(s); - ii.
+Informs the displaced person (or person required to move temporarily from their unit, if appropriate) that they will be given reasonable relocation advisory services, including referrals to replacement properties, help in filing payment claims, and other necessary assistance to help the displaced person successfully relocate; - iii.
+Informs the displaced person (or person required to move temporarily from their unit, if appropriate) that they will not be required to move without at least 90 days advance written notice and informs any person to be displaced from a dwelling that they cannot be required to move permanently unless at least one comparable replacement dwelling has been made available; - iv.
+Informs the displaced person or person required to move temporarily that any person who is an alien not lawfully present in the United States is ineligible for relocation advisory services and relocation payments, unless such ineligibility would result in exceptional and extremely unusual hardship to a qualifying spouse, parent, or child, as defined by relocation; - v.
+Describes the displaced person's (or persons required to move temporarily) their right to appeal the Contractor's determination as to a person's application for assistance for which a person may be eligible under this part. - (7) Manner of notices.